unknowtherwise67/Unified-Android-Tweaker/README.md

 - Fine-tune Android System/User/Kernel settings and parameters.
 - Configurable ZRAM Swap Virtual Memory.
 - Modify Thermal System.
-- Non instrutive and systemless.
+- Clear traces of mounted files/directories of Root Module with Zygisk
-- Powered by OverlayFS
+- Powered by OverlayFS - Non-instrutive and Systemless.
-- Open-source.
+- Open-Source complilance.

 ## DISCLAMERS
 - USE THIS MODULE AT YOUR OWN RISKS.